marguerite/upstream-notifier/README.md

 * github
 * sourceforge
 * cgit: used for those projects hosting on git.savannah.(non)gnu.org or other scm services powered by cgit like git.kernel.org
-* googlecode: needed rewriting with phantomjs and watir gem
+* googlecode: needed rewriting with headless chromium
 * launchpad
 * cpan
 * pypi